A crash guide!

 Alongside these pathways to core contributor roles, we also have the Advocacy Program, that looks to engage and involve community members in increasingly more autonomous ways, elevating their status as they progress through tasks.

 We’re always on the lookout for amazing contributors, and we’re hiring very deliberately and carefully to find only people who are aligned with our values and objectives.
-If you think you know of someone, feel free to chat to the hiring team (JB, Harry, or Diana) about their options - you may just bag yourself a referral bonus in the process.
-Win.
+If you think you know of someone, feel free to chat to the People Ops about their options - you may just bag yourself a referral bonus in the process.

 What’s the operating model?